Take Care of Your Heart During American Heart Month

-The heart is a vital organ, necessary for us to function – yet cardiovascular disease is the leading cause of death in the United States.
-Thankfully, there are many lifestyle habits to embrace that can help manage your blood pressure and reduce your risk of heart attack, stroke and other heart diseases.
-At The Atrium at Navesink Harbor, we’ve pulled together a few tips on how to take control your health and live a heart healthy lifestyle.
+Cardiovascular disease is the leading cause of death in the United States for both men and women.
+Thankfully, heart health is largely in our control.
+There are many positive lifestyle habits to embrace that can help manage your blood pressure and reduce your risk of heart attack, stroke and other heart diseases.
+At The Atrium at Navesink Harbor, we’ve pulled together a few tips on how to take control of your health and live a heart healthy lifestyle.

 Tips to a Healthy Heart

-- Be Sure to Exercise – Perhaps one of the more effective changes you can make is incorporating exercise into your routine.
+- Be Sure to Exercise – Perhaps one of the more effective changes you can make in your overall health is incorporating exercise into your routine.
 For a focus on heart health, include aerobic activities that engage your heart for a long period of time at least three to four times a week.
-This can be as vigorous as swimming or easy as picking up the pace during your walks.
-Resident Katherine Guyer found that by walking to her intended destinations from her home, she was able to incorporate activity to her routine much more often – and our central location makes this convenient.
+This can be as vigorous as swimming or as easy as picking up the pace during your walks.
+The Atrium resident Katherine Guyer found that by walking to her intended destinations from her home, she was able to add activity into her routine much more often – and our central location makes this convenient.
 “Living here, I can walk to the pharmacy, bank, church, shopping, restaurants, library, theater and the park,” she shared.

-- Visit Your Doctor – At least during an annual appointment, consult your healthcare provider when it comes to health and wellness.
+- Visit Your Doctor – Consult with your healthcare provider when it comes to health and wellness, including any concerns about heart health, at your annual appointment.
 Ask your doctor to check your blood pressure, blood sugar, cholesterol and triglycerides, and ask for additional advice and tips to keep your heart healthy.

-- An Abundance of Stress – Stress can have many harmful effects on your body when not properly managed.
+- An Abundance of Stress – Stress can have many harmful effects on your body when not properly managed, especially when it comes to your heart.
 Cleveland Clinic finds that stress affects factors that increase risk of heart disease, including high blood pressure and cholesterol levels, irregular heart rhythms and damage to your arteries.
 In order to mitigate the damaging effects of stress, participate in calming activities, such as meditation and relaxation exercises.

 - Smoking – When it comes to heart health, smoking is a major risk factor for ischemic heart disease.
 This form of heart disease is when plaque builds up inside the coronary arteries, which narrows the arteries and reduces the blood flow to your heart muscle.
-If you’re looking to quit smoking, you can start with resources like calling 1–800–QUIT–NOW or visiting smokefree.gov.
+If you’re looking to quit smoking, you can start by calling 1–800–QUIT–NOW or visiting smokefree.gov.

 Discover Heart Healthy Living at The Atrium at Navesink Harbor

 At The Atrium at Navesink Harbor, we help you achieve optimal wellness through our LivWell program.
-This award-winning holistic wellness program allows you to engage in activities and programs that you choose to achieve your own personal goals.
-To learn more about this program and how you can live a heart healthy lifestyle in our community, contact us today.
+This award-winning holistic wellness program allows you to engage in activities and programs of your choice to achieve your own personal goals, like living a heart healthy lifestyle.
+To learn more about this program and the opportunities for a healthful life in our community, contact us today.